Electronic Signature Solution to eSign Online. ISO 27001 Certified.

 Does QuickSigner work for businesses outside the EU and US?

 Yes.
-While the platform’s compliance is explicitly documented for the US, UK, and EU, electronic signatures are legally recognized in most countries worldwide.
-PAdES is an internationally accepted technical standard and Adobe-certified signatures are recognized globally.
+The platform documents its compliance explicitly for the US, UK, and EU, but most countries worldwide recognize electronic signatures.
+Moreover, PAdES is an internationally accepted technical standard, and Adobe-certified signatures are recognized globally.

 How is QuickSigner different from other eSignature tools?

-Three concrete differences: (1) transparent pricing starting at $5/month with no hidden fees, vs. $40+ per user per month on most legacy platforms; (2) Adobe-certified PAdES signatures and ISO/IEC 27001:2022 certification by default on every plan, not gated behind enterprise tiers; (3) a focused product built for SMBs rather than a sprawling enterprise platform that requires implementation services to use.
+Three concrete differences stand out.
+First, pricing is transparent and starts at $5/month with no hidden fees, versus $40 or more per user per month on most legacy platforms.
+Second, Adobe-certified PAdES signatures and ISO/IEC 27001:2022 certification come standard on every plan, not gated behind enterprise tiers.
+Third, it is a focused product built for SMBs rather than a sprawling enterprise platform that needs implementation services to run.

 Can I integrate QuickSigner with my CRM or AI workflow?

 Yes.
 QuickSigner offers a public REST API documented for developers, with envelope pricing starting at $0.20.
-The API can be used directly or through AI agent frameworks (including Anthropic’s Claude via the Model Context Protocol) to automate contract generation, sending, and tracking.
+You can use the API directly or through AI agent frameworks — including Anthropic’s Claude via the Model Context Protocol — to automate contract generation, sending, and tracking.

 What document types can I sign with QuickSigner?

-Any PDF or DOC file: contracts, NDAs, invoices, employment paperwork, lease agreements, sales orders, consulting agreements, vendor contracts, and more.
-The only documents excluded are those that require a Qualified Electronic Signature (QES) under specific EU statutory provisions — these represent a small minority of business documents.
+Any PDF or DOC file works: contracts, NDAs, invoices, employment paperwork, lease agreements, sales orders, consulting agreements, vendor contracts, and more.
+Only one category is excluded.
+Documents that require a Qualified Electronic Signature (QES) under specific EU statutory provisions need a different process, and they represent a small minority of business documents.

 How long does it take to get started?